19120 N Pima Rd #100, Scottsdale, Arizona 85255

 The Legacy Warm-Up:

-Setting the Foundation for Effective, Injury-Free Workouts
+Setting the Foundation for Effective, Injury-Free Workouts in Scottsdale

-At Legacy Personal Training, we approach warm-ups very differently than most.
+At Legacy Personal Training in Scottsdale, we approach warm-ups very differently than most.
 In many gyms, it’s common to see trainers have their clients jump on a rower, treadmill, or bike for five minutes to "get the blood flowing" before diving straight into a workout.
 While this kind of aerobic activity will indeed increase heart rate and warm up the muscles, it’s far from an optimal way to prepare for an effective workout.

 Why the Traditional Warm-Up Falls Short